A specific form of Take That

 - In Michael Crichton's Next, Crichton wrote a minor character into his book that was currently being tried for raping a toddler, with the commentary that while his penis was fairly small, he still did significant damage to the child.
 Strangely enough, the rapist's name was almost identical to that of a man who had criticized Crichton's last book.
 The critic found this very funny.

-- SF&F author and Vietnam veteran David Drake was reviewed unfavorably early in his career by reviewer Charles Platt, who said that Drake wouldn't write the things he did if he'd ever seen war.
+- SF&F author and Vietnam veteran David Drake's Hammer's Slammers was reviewed unfavorably early in his career by reviewer Charles Platt, who said that if Drake had ever seen war he wouldn't have written "such queasy voyeurism".
 In response, many of his works feature a reprehensible character named "Platt" who typically dies violently.
 About the best any "Platt" can hope for is to be stupid.

 - Artist Raoul Hausmann's The Art Critic.